Do gendered teachings in the church make direct communication harder?

 The Direct Communication Series

 - Why Direct Communication Feels Mean–and Why It’s Not

 - 3 Reasons Christian Resources Tell Women Direct Communication is a Sin

-- 10 Tips to Having that Difficult Conversation You’ve Been Putting Off (coming soon)
+- How to Have that Difficult Conversation You’ve Been Putting Off